zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/preliminary_study/prompting_techniques_experiment/README.md

 The results indicate that 3-Shot CoT achieves the best performance, reaching a TN-FN ratio of approximately 1.86.
 Moreover, the computational cost of 3-Shot CoT is lower than that of 5-Shot CoT, further reinforcing our decision that 3-Shot CoT is the optimal choice for our use case.

-Additionally, the [notebook](evaluation.ipynb) demonstrates that Self-Consistency (SC), which involves repeating the experiment multiple times and selecting the most consistent answer, further improves overall performance.
+Additionally, the [notebook](evaluation.ipynb) demonstrates that SC, which involves repeating the experiment multiple times and selecting the most consistent answer, further improves overall performance.